Nithin-3/echo-meter/README.md

 ## Why?

-Most tiling window managers on Wayland lack native OSD or controls for volume, brightness, microphone, or lock states. echo-meter fills this gap, offering both user feedback and real control, with a focus on safety (root helper only for brightness write).
+Most tiling window managers on Wayland lack native OSD or controls for volume, brightness, microphone, or lock states. echo-meter fills this gap, offering both user feedback and real control, with a beautiful UI.

 ---